caseyanderson/rpi_for_installations_bootcamp/00_tools_workflow.md

 ### parallel development environments

-In this class we will work across two environments to complete prototypes:

 1. a laptop: your primary work space, you should always start exploring/testing your idea by writing code on your laptop to confirm general functionality
 2. a Raspberry Pi: move your generally-functional code to your Raspberry Pi for platform-specific tests and, eventually, deployment.